Poem of the Week: 12/27/09

 A golden bough upon your head,

-no need to cry.
+rest little baby, no need to cry.

 Daddy's rich, your Mom's good-looking,